 The first is that we need standards and we rely on standards.
-For many years the IETF has viewed standardization of NATs and their behaviour as being an action that would encourage further deployment of a technology that was apparently considered undesirable.
-The result has been that NATs have been deployed for reasons entirely unconnected with the IETF and standardization, but because the original specification of NAT behaviour was at such a general level each NAT implementer has been forced into making local decisions as to how the NAT should behave under specific circumstances.
-We now enjoy a network with widespread deployment of an active device that does not have consistent implementations and, in the worst cases, exhibits nondeterministic behaviours.
+For many years the Internet Engineering Task Force has viewed standardization of NATs and their behaviour as being an action that would encourage further deployment of a technology that was apparently considered undesireable.
+The result has been that NATs have been deployed for reasons entirely unconnected with the IETF and standardization, but because the original specification of NAT behaviour was at such a general level each NAT implementor has been forced into making local decisions as to how the NAT should behave under specific circumstances.
+We now enjoy a network with widespread deployment of an active device that does not have consistent implementations and, in the worst cases, exhibits non-deterministic behaviours.
 This has made the task of deployment of certain applications on the Internet, including voice-based applications, incredibly difficult.

-Whether NATs are good or bad, they would be less of a collective headache today if they shared a common standard core behaviour.
-NATs for IPv6 may be considered to be unnecessary today, and it can be argued they represent no real value to an IPv6 site.
-But a collection of IPv6 NAT implantations with no common core behaviour would constitute a far worse problem to application users.
-Standardization of technology at least eliminates some of the worst aspects of application level guesswork out of technology deployment.
+Whether NATs are good or bad, they'd be less of a collective headache today if they shared a common standard core behaviour.
+NATs for IPv6 may be felt to be unnecessary today, and it can be argued they represent no real value to an IPv6 site.
+But a collection of IPv6 NAT implantations with no common core behaviour would be a far worse of problem to application users.
+Standardization of technology at least eliminates some of the worst aspects of application-level quesswork out of technology deployment.

 Secondly, a little bit of security is often far worse than no security.
 NATs are very poor security devices, and in terms of their behaviour with UDP, NATs afford only minor levels of protection.
-The task of securing a site from various forms of attack and disruption remains one of a careful exercise of assessment of acceptable risk coupled with detailed consideration of site-management functions.
+The task of securing a site from various forms of attack and disruption remains one of a careful exercise of assessment of acceptable risk coupled with detailed consideration of site management functions.
 NATs are not a quick way out of this effort.

 In considering NATs it seems that we are back to the very basics of networking.
-The basic requirements of any network are "who," "where," and "how," or "identity," "location," and "forwarding."
-In the case of IP, all these elements were included in the semantics of an IP address, and when addresses get translated dynamically we lose track of IP-level identity across the network.
-Maybe, just maybe, as we look at the longer-term developments of IP technology, one potential refinement may be the separation of endpoint identity to that of location, and as a potential outcome, NATs could readily manipulate location-based addresses while applications could look to a different token set as a means of establishing exactly who is the other party to the communications.
+The basic requirements of any network are "who", "where" and" how", or "identity", "location" and "forwarding".
+In the case of IP all these elements were included in the semantics of an IP address, and when addresses get translated dynamically we lose track of IP level identity across the network.
+Maybe, just maybe, as we look at the longer term developments of IP technology, one potential refinement may be the separation of end point identity to that of location, and as a potential outcome, NATs could readily manipulate location-based addresses while applications could look to a different token set as a means of establishing exactly who is the other party to the communications.

-Of course, if we ever venture down such a path, I trust that such a move toward the use of explicit identities does not generate a complementary deployment of Network Identity Translators, or NITs, as an adjunct to the current set of NATs.
+Of course if we ever venture down such a path I trust that such a move towards the use of explicit identities does not generate a complementary deployment of Network Identity Translators, or NITs, as an adjunct to the current set of NATs.
 Too many NITs and NATs will definitely send us all NUTs!